Everything you need to know about the EB-1A extraordinary ability green card.

 Standard I-140 processing averages six to ten months.
 Premium processing reduces this to 15 calendar days.
 After I-140 approval, adjustment of status takes six to twelve months, while consular processing takes three to six months.
 The total timeline from filing to green card typically ranges from nine months to two years depending on processing options and whether RFEs are issued.

-If denied, you can file a motion to reopen or reconsider, submit a new petition with additional evidence, or explore alternative visa categories such as EB-2 National Interest Waiver or O-1 visa.
-Many applicants who don't initially qualify for EB-1A build their profile over time and reapply successfully.
+If denied, you can file a motion to reopen or reconsider, submit a new petition with additional evidence, or explore alternative categories such as the National Interest Waiver or O-1 status.
+Many applicants who don't initially qualify build their profile over time and reapply successfully.
 If your initial green card application is denied, there are more options available.

 Lighthouse provides expert guidance and legal review to strengthen your case.